 Overview of the Behaviour Change study programme

-The study programme incorporates both theory and practice and has been carefully designed: you will explore methods and scientific literature and master important skills.
-You will be trained to become a practice-based researcher who will be able to get to work immediately.
-During both the track course and the Master’s Project, you will be able to focus on the aspects that you find most interesting.
-The study load of this programme is 60 EC.
-After completing the programme you will be Master of Science in Psychology.
-Below you will find a schematic representation of the curriculum, which is followed by the course descriptions.
+The study programme incorporates both theory and practice and has been carefully designed: you will acquire theoretical knowledge, explore methods and scientific literature, and master important skills.
+It will train you to become a practice-based researcher, being able to get to work immediately.
+During the internship, you can focus on a topic that you find particularly interesting.

-You will learn how to verbally communicate professionally and effectively in the context of behaviour change projects.
+Finally, in the course Being a Behaviour Change Professional, you will learn how to (verbally) communicate professionally and effectively in the context of behaviour change projects.
 How can you best present yourself to relevant stakeholders and clients?
 What is the contribution of behaviour change psychologists?
 What can you offer that is unique?
-You will also learn to reflect on your responsibilities as a behaviour change professional.

 Internship and Master’s Thesis